 :: Toby Sisson was a bartender for 30 years but wanted to be an artist all her life.
 One day in midlife, she took a leap of faith toward her dream — cut back to part-time, withdrew her savings, and entered art school.
 Sisson earned her BFA, Magna Cum Laude, and was Co-Valedictorian of her graduating class, one of only a handful of minority students at the College of Visual Arts in St. Paul, Minnesota.
 With a focus on drawing, painting, public art and teaching, she received her MFA from the University of Minnesota.

-In 2009, Sisson joined the faculty of Clark University in Worcester Massachusetts where she teaches Beginning and Advanced Drawing and Painting, Studio Topics and Senior Thesis seminars.
+In 2009, Sisson joined the faculty of Clark University in Worcester Massachusetts where she teaches beginning and advanced drawing and painting, and a range of seminar courses addressing contemporary art practice.
 She was awarded the Edward Hodgkins Junior Faculty of the Year Prize in 2011 for meritorious contributions in creative practice, teaching and service.
-Sisson was twice nominated for an Outstanding Teacher of the Year award by Clark University students (2014 and 2019).
+Sisson has been nominated three times for an Outstanding Teacher of the Year award by Clark University students (2014, 2019 and 2020).
 She was granted tenure in 2015 and received the Hayden Faculty Fellowship for deep and sustained engagement with the Clark community.
 She currently serves as the Director of the Studio Art Program in the Department of Visual & Performing Arts.